yamc-project/yamc-gpio/README.md

-# Oracle providers for RPI GPIO
+# yamc plugin for RPI GPIO

 This package provides data providers for yamc to access RPI GPIO.
 There is currently the following providers: